semantic-flow/sflo/documentation/concept.mesh.resource.folder._config-inheritable-flow.md

 created: 1755845377183
 ---

-The physical representation of the [[concept.mesh.resource.element.flow.config.inheritable]]
+The physical representation of the [[concept.mesh.resource.element.flow.node-config.inheritable]]